-Conversely, the term $O(\b^2)$ in the free energy is the sum of a large number of terms, all of positive sign.
-Therefore in this case the fluctuations are less important and we can replace, for large $N$, the $J_{ij}^2$ with their average.
-Defining $q=\frac{1}N \sum_i m_i^2$, we get \beq \eeq that are the TAP equations for the SK model.
+Conversely, the term $O(\b^2)$ in the free energy is a sum over a large number of terms, all of them positive.
+In this case fluctuations are therefore less important, so we can replace, for large $N$, $J_{ij}^2$ with its average value.
+Defining $q=\frac{1}N \sum_i m_i^2$, we get \beq \eeq the TAP equations for the SK model.

-At high temperature these equations have only the paramagnetic solution $m_i=0$.
-Now we can study the stability of this solution on lowering the temperature.
+At high temperatures these equations have only the paramagnetic solution $m_i=0$.
+We can study the stability of this solution upon lowering the temperature.
 The stability matrix for the paramagnet is obtained from (\ref{TAPSK}): \beq \left. \frac{d^2 F[m]}{dm_i dm_j} \right|_{m_i=0} = (\b + \b^{-1})\d_{ij} - J_{ij} \ ; \eeq the stability condition is that all the eigenvalues should be positive.
 The spectrum of the matrix $J_{ij}$ is known to be the Wigner semicircle defined in the interval $[-2,2]$.
 For $T>1$, one has $\b+\b^{-1} > 2$, and the paramagnet is stable.
-However, at $T=1$ the spectrum touches zero, hence zero modes appear suggesting that below $T=1$ the paramagnet becomes unstable.
+At $T=1$, however, the spectrum touches zero, hence zero modes appear suggesting that below $T=1$ the paramagnet becomes unstable.